DatabaseTB-500 / TB4

 Mechanism of Action

-TB4's mechanism centers on actin cytoskeleton regulation, the dynamic protein scaffolding network that determines cell shape, movement, and architecture.
+TB4's mechanism centers on actin cytoskeleton regulation.
 The key interaction is with G-actin (globular actin monomers): TB4 sequesters free G-actin by binding it at a 1:1 ratio, regulating the pool of actin available for polymerization into F-actin filaments.
 By controlling this balance, TB4 governs whether cells extend migration-driving protrusions (lamellipodia, filopodia), whether they contract, and whether they divide.

-TB-500, as the synthetic aa 17 to 23 fragment, retains the core actin-binding domain activity and has shown similar tissue repair effects in preclinical models, but lacks the full signaling repertoire of the complete 43-AA molecule.
-This distinction is mechanistically important and directly relevant to interpreting which evidence applies to which compound.
+TB-500, as the synthetic aa 17-23 fragment, retains the core actin-binding domain activity and has shown similar tissue repair effects in preclinical models, but lacks the full signaling repertoire of the complete 43-amino acid molecule.
+This mechanistic distinction is directly relevant to interpreting which evidence applies to which compound: preclinical studies sometimes use the full peptide and sometimes the fragment, and the results may not be fully interchangeable.

 Use Case Research